AmPhIbIaN26/rts-camera-godot/README.md

 # rts-camera-godot

-This script isn't exactly "plug and play" unless it is in the root node.
+This script isn't exactly "plug and play", since it's my first time making anything in any kind on game engine, unless it is in the root node.
+If you have any suggestions here is my [twitter](https://twitter.com/AmPhIbIaN26).
+Feel free to use or contribute to the code any how you want, just mention my attribution that's it.

 ### Present Features
 * Movement with 'W','A','S','D'.